SnoringCatGames/scaffolder/README.md

 -   At runtime, a `gui_scale` value is calculated according to how the current screen resolution compares to the expected default screen resolution, as described above.
 -   Then all fonts—which are registered with the scaffold configuration—are resized according to this `gui_scale`.
--   Then the size, position, and scale of all GUI nodes are updated accordingly.
+-   Then the size, position, and scale of all GUI nodes are also updated accordingly.

 #### Constraints for how you define your GUI layouts